gerth2/gerth2.github.io/_posts/2019-09-20-math_models.md

 But wait!
 Our initial equation used number of teeth, not radius.
 Not to worry!

 Each tooth and gap cycle contributes a certain, constant amount of radius to the circle.
-Additionally, the per-tooth contributed has to be the same on both gears.
+Additionally, the per-tooth radius length has to be the same on both gears.
 This is due to [some of the constraints required by good tooth design](https://www.geartechnology.com/issues/1084x/back-to-basics.pdf).
 Additionally, we aren't actually free to choose _any_ radius we want.
 If we resulted in a fractional tooth, well, that wouldn't work (Think about it for a second...).

 Therefor, the equation gets quoted not in terms of actual radius, but in terms of tooth count.